 One of the most eye-popping events in cybersecurity this year has been the former head of security for Twitter, Peiter Zatko, releasing a whistleblower complaint about the social media giant, alleging all manner of shortcomings.
 Anyone responsible for cybersecurity audits should take note — in fact, take lots of notes.

 So why do some companies fare so poorly with cybersecurity audits and with putting audit findings to good use?
-What should a cybersecurity audit actually accomplish, and what capabilities do you need — in technology, personnel, and commitment — to make audits a worthwhile exercise?
+What should a cybersecurity audit actually accomplish, and what capabilities — in technology, personnel, and commitment — do you need to make audits a worthwhile exercise?

 Those are questions any CISO should be able to answer, so let’s dive into them.